-As exciting as it is to decide to have a baby, family building for the LGBTQ+ community, while an exciting decision to move forward with having a baby, can be a roller coaster.
-From the length of time it takes to conceive to the hurdles of parenthood, the expectations versus reality of the fertility journey for a two-mom family can be full of surprises—and it certainly was for our featured couple, Melissa and Kimberly.
+As exciting as it is to decide to have a baby, family building for the LGBTQ+ community can be a roller coaster.
+From the length of time it takes to conceive to the hurdles of parenthood itself, the fertility journey for a two-mom family can be full of surprises—and it certainly was for our featured couple, Melissa and Kimberly.

-Q: When did you decide to start trying to conceive and where are you in your fertility journey now?
+Expectful: When did you decide to start trying to conceive, and where are you in your fertility journey now?

-A; It varies on a state by state basis, but the state of Ohio, if you are using a third party donor to conceive, you have to undergo mandatory testing with a psychotherapist.
-Due to COVID limitations, we did a video consult which lasted approximately two hours with a psychotherapist from the comfort of our living room, and discussed a lot of things that we hadn’t thought about previously.
+MC: It varies on a state by state basis, but in the state of Ohio, if you are using a third party donor to conceive, you have to undergo mandatory testing with a psychotherapist.
+Due to COVID limitations, we did a video consultation which lasted approximately two hours with a psychotherapist from the comfort of our living room and discussed a lot of things that we hadn’t thought about previously.

 After we actually went through it, I feel like it was very enlightening.
 There were some topics that we hadn’t considered yet and just talking openly with the therapist was surprisingly helpful to us.

-Q: You’ve been so open to sharing your TTC journey as an LGBTQ+ couple, what has motivated you to open up about this experience?
+Expectful: You’ve been so open to sharing your TTC journey as an LGBTQ+ couple—what has motivated you to open up about this experience?

-I feel like there’s so much animus about what the journey and the process looks like.
+MC: I feel like there’s so much animus about what the journey and the process looks like.
 I’m on several different support groups where people come to the table and ask questions of friends, and other other resources.
-It leads me to believe that there’s also a little bit of an apprehension to just openly discussing things with your actual doctor who’s could be a fountain of information for you.
+It leads me to believe that there’s also a little bit of an apprehension to just openly discussing things with your actual doctor, who could be a fountain of information for you.

-So I’m trying to tell myself to remember to be open and be unafraid to ask any relevant questions and I would recommend anyone else in this situation to do the same.
-It’s your health, it’s your future.
-It’s your family.
-And if there’s any time where you should feel completely at home, and comfortable, it’s in the situation.
+So I’m trying to tell myself to remember to be open and be unafraid to ask any relevant questions, and I would recommend anyone else in this situation to do the same.
+It’s your health, it’s your future, it’s your family.
+And if there’s any time where you should feel completely at home and comfortable, it’s in this situation.

-Q: You’ve shared that both you and Kim hope to carry future pregnancies for your two mom family.
+Expectful: You’ve shared that both you and Kim hope to carry future pregnancies for your two-mom family.
 Can you share how you came to that decision together?

-No matter what people tell you about their experience and family planning, or how hard the two week wait is, nothing compares to actually experiencing it.
-It’s not only a combination of waiting that 14 day period, but it’s all the emotions and all the hormones that go along with it.
-Try to give yourself a little grace and patience and kindness with yourself, there’s so many uncontrolables that you go through and that you can’t, you can’t anticipate and it’s difficult to navigate.
+No matter what people tell you about their experience and family planning, or how hard the two-week wait is, nothing compares to actually experiencing it.
+It’s not only a combination of waiting that 14-day period, but it’s all the emotions and all the hormones that go along with it.
+Try to give yourself a little grace and patience and kindness with yourself.
+There’s so many uncontrollables that you go through and that you can’t anticipate, and it’s difficult to navigate.

-There’s so many different paths to get there and I feel as though it’s easy to get discouraged.
+There are so many different paths to get there, and I feel as though it’s easy to get discouraged.
 It’s easy to lose sight of what the end of the road looks like when you’re in the middle of it.
 Sometimes it’s a little more stressful and a little more difficult than anticipated.
-So I would say remember that the family that you want, and the family that you dream up is possible.
+So I would say remember that the family that you want, and the family that you dream up, is possible.